Find out more how our economists help industry, government and regulators to address their most pressing challenges.

 To bring this idea to life, they needed help defining their business model.
 This included understanding how a leasing model – where drivers lease tyres-as-a-service and pay according to miles covered – would work.

-We are members of the Ellen MacArthur Foundation Circular Economy 100, a group of organisations committed to accelerating the transition to a circular economy.
 We work with companies, big and small, to help them implement the circular opportunity, from strategy development for plastics companies, to building machines to manufacture seaweed based alternatives to plastic water bottles.
 So our business design and technology experts were perfectly placed to help.
 We evaluated potential markets and articulated ENSO’s offer for different customer groups, including established car-makers, EV manufacturers and major fleet managers.
 We also explored the capabilities they would need to source materials, identified how to choose supplier partners to realise their vision and evaluated the pricing options for tyres-as-a-service.

 Our work enabled ENSO to clarify their business model and decide on a global strategy for market entry.
 It also informed their business plan and ability to raise investment to develop the concept to an engineering prototype.